The London Diaries: Pretty Girls Are Picky

 Now, cooking and food is something I genuinely enjoy.
 It would be nice for a change, I thought, to go out with someone who actually shared my passions.

 Once, I was dating an Israeli model who had a gambling problem.
 Despite myself – I am probably the worst gambler on earth and poker face is something out of a Hollywood movie for me –, I started going to the casino and spent many (allegedly) happy hours at the roulette table.
+During one of those evenings, I stumbled upon a 홀덤 사이트 while she was deep in her game.
 Thankfully, I was more involved in admiring my über-gorgeous companion than actually betting money.
-I would have probably been poor as a church-mouse by the time I realised that he quite forgot I was there when he was in flow.
+I would have probably been poor as a church-mouse by the time I realized that he quite forgot I was there when he was in flow.

 Another inglorious episode of “Sophie’s disastrous dating life” was a Swedish guy.
 Cute, white- blond hair, stunningly blue eyes and a face full of freckles.
 Sweet though he was, his one and only interest was formula one.
 He spent all his time and money flying to the various events (of which I still have no clue, despite that fact that I believed myself a keen supporter for a few months).
 I remember trying to persuade him to go into a gallery with me on one of your car-racing trips – in vain.